 Tim Soulo has been a pretty outspoken marketing director for the past couple of years.
 And rightfully so, the guy’s pretty damn good at his job.
 Recently the AhRefs team spent more than $30,000 on their homepage copy.

 It reminds me of a ninth-grade school desk.
 The type that’s littered with all kinds of sketches but still makes sense.
+Their hook sentence is also amazing, describing their product in just fifteen words.
 I love it.

 To put an end to this rambling, you’re reading; I’ll recap everything above.
 Write naturally.
 If you’re in doubt — write like you’re explaining to your dad how to restart the WiFi router.